8 Dec

 Banana offloads undifferentiated AWS & GCP problems to Zeet and focuses on their core technologies.

-Banana is a startup that takes a customer's model or data set and converts it into a high-throughput API.
-Their in-house team of machine learning experts focuses on reducing the cost and latency of the deployed model through ML-specific infrastructure optimizations while maintaining and improving model quality.
+Their in-house team of data scientists and machine learning experts focuses on reducing the cost and latency of the deployed model through ML-specific infrastructure optimizations while maintaining and improving model quality.
 This process requires engineers without DevOps expertise to comfortably operate a complex multi-cloud architecture.

 Today, everything that Banana deploys is deployed on Zeet.
 Erik Dunteman, Banana's founder, explained the velocity their lean engineering team has achieved with Zeet in an interview.